Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 It then slows down the output of packets as needed by adjusting the packet sending pace.
 In periods of congestion, it can block the main stream and focus on the lost packets.

-The algorithm consists on three states: slow start, congestion avoidance and slow down.
+The algorithm consists of three states: slow start, congestion avoidance and slow down.
 Starting with no information, the congestion control module probes the network to determine the available bandwidth and the sending pace for the desired operation mode: congestion avoidance.
 In this state, if there is no congestion detected via Loss reports, the sending pace is gradually increased.
 On the other side, if congestion is detected in the network the state is changed to slow down and the sending pace is decreased to reduce packet loss.

-### Slow Start
+#### Slow Start

 Slow start state has a limit on the number of data packets that can be sent before acknowledgment of those segments is received.
 File CC starts with 16 DATA packets (CWND_SIZE=16)